rimkute/blog/index.md

 - What separates companies that scale from those that fail
 - The gap between technical excellence and business reality—and how leaders bridge it

----

-If you're thinking about these problems—as a founder, investor, operator, or researcher—[let's talk](https://www.linkedin.com/in/belmanco).
+If you're thinking about these problems—as a founder, investor, operator, or researcher—🤝 [let's talk](https://www.linkedin.com/in/belmanco).